RovoMe/ts-edifact/README.md

 }
 ```

-A corresponding definition from the UN/EDIFACT `D06A` spec for the above mentioned `BGM` segment can be seen following [this link].
+A corresponding definition from the UN/EDIFACT `D06A` spec for the above mentioned `BGM` segment can be seen following [this link](http://www.unece.org/trade/untdid/d06a/trsd/trsdbgm.htm).

 The `requires` property indicates the number of elements which are required to obtain a valid segment.
 The `elements` array contains the names of the elements which should be provided.
 Definitions can also be provided for these elements: